wichaisw/ref_design-patterns/README.md

 - Want to Re-execute code in case of failure.

 ##### Implementations
-1. Store and schedule different request.
-    - Store them into lists.
-    - Manipulate them before they're completed.
-    - Put them onto a queue.
-2. Undo/Redo
-    - Have historyList and redoList.
+1. The client creates a command object.
+2. The client does a setCommand() to store the command object in the invoker.
+3. Later, the client asks the invoker to execute the command (it might me invoked, reused, or discarded).

 ##### Benefits
 - Decouples the object that invokes the operation from the one that knows how to perform it (encapsulate things that need to be execute).
+    - From the outside, no other objects really know what actions get performed on what receiver;
+      they just know that if they call the execute() method, their request will be serviced.
 - Easy to add new Commands, because you don't have to change existing classes.
 - Can undo/redo.